Ep. #523: David Ropeik, Andrew Zimmern

 Don't you think that's a part of it?

-It is a part of it, and it's called, in the scientific literature the social amplification of risk, which basically means that how we hear about things which aren't always perfectly factual and accurate and they go through our feelings lead us to perceive that risk in ways where we do other things that are bad to us, like teaching our kids that it's a scary world with this, with drills in school that you're going to be shot, the statistical risk of which is infinitesimal.
+It is a part of it and it's called in the scientific literature the social amplification of risk, which basically means that how we hear about things which aren't always perfectly factual and accurate and they go through our feelings lead us to perceive that risk in ways where we do other things that are bad to us, like teaching our kids that it's a scary world with this, with drills in school that you're going to be shot, the statistical risk of which is infinitesimal.

-The messages that we're sending each other that crime crime is bad here and oh my god, the sky is falling in every which way, like coronavirus is now, make no mistake, the risk is real and serious, and we should acknowledge that, feeds a general sense of what George Gerbner at the University of Pennsylvania, who's passed away, used to call the mean world syndrome.
+Make no mistake, the risk is real and serious and we should acknowledge that, feeds a general sense of what George Gerbner at the University of Pennsylvania, who's passed away, used to call the mean world syndrome.

 If all we hear about is that the sky is falling, we walk around ducking.
+What did he pass away from?

 Being old.
+No.

 Not important, Doc.
+Not important.

 Let me ask you one last question.

-I brought this up last week, and I hope it's somewhat true, which is that I feel like they, they being mean the authorities, so we don't know quite exactly who's doing the talking, but the information we get, tend to when there's a crisis lurching,
+I brought this up last week, and I hope it's somewhat true, which is that I feel like they, they being mean the authorities, so we don't know quite exactly who's doing the talking, but the information we get, tend to, when there's a crisis lurching,

 the examples I gave were Y2K was going to be horrible at the turn of the century.
+And then there was the BP oil spill, which was going to be horrible.

 And the fires of Kuwait.